Skip to main content

 Providing employees with a range of options for voicing their opinions at work is vital, with HR practitioners who use multiple listening methods rating their organisational performance and reputation 24% higher than those who do not.

 But an employee voice strategy doesn’t end there.
-Fostering an environment where employees want to contribute their thoughts and ideas is crucial, and therefore rewarding participation is central to fostering an environment where employees make their voices heard.
+Creating an environment where employees want to contribute their thoughts and ideas is crucial, and therefore rewarding participation is central to encouraging employee voice and subsequently enhancing employee wellbeing.
+This can all make up part of a reward strategy to motivate employees.

 Finally, to truly benefit from the perspectives employees bring to the table and create a more inclusive and engaged workforce, employers need to focus on actions as well as listening.
 This means ensuring that employees feel their contributions are being heard and used to shape the decision-making process within the workplace.